-El Cordero Presbyterian Church has a demographic base composed of Hispanic immigrants from Nicaragua, Honduras, Guatemala, Mexico, Peru, Venezuela, Bolivia, Dominican Republic, Cuba and Colombia, as well as young adults born/raised in the United States.
+El Cordero Presbyterian Church has a demographic base composed of Hispanic immigrants from Nicaragua, Honduras, Guatemala, Mexico, Peru, Venezuela, Bolivia, Dominican Republic, Cuba, and Colombia as young adults born/raised in the United States.
 El Cordero is in the middle of a community known as Shenandoah, within the boundaries of the City of Miami.
-Our immediate community encompasses SW 8th Street, more commonly known as “Calle Ocho” to our north, Coral Way just south of us; SW 12th Ave to the east and SW 27th Ave to our west.
-We strongly believe Shenandoah is our immediate ministerial community, however our ministry and pastoral care far extends beyond Shenandoah.
-Our worshippers come from across Miami-Dade County, from nearby Brickell, to communities out west as far as Kendall and as far south as Homestead.
+Our immediate community encompasses SW 8th Street, more commonly known as “Calle Ocho” to our north, Coral Way just south of us; SW 12th Ave to the east, and SW 27th Ave to our west.
+We strongly believe Shenandoah is our immediate ministerial community, however, our ministry and pastoral care far extend beyond Shenandoah.
+Our worshippers come from across Miami-Dade County, from nearby Brickell to communities out west as far as Kendall and as far south as Homestead.

 We see in front of us a church that has,